heartcombo/simple_form/README.md

 ### Buttons

-All web forms need buttons, right? **SimpleForm** wraps them in the DSL, acting like a proxy:
+All web forms need buttons, right? **Simple Form** wraps them in the DSL, acting like a proxy:

 ```erb
 <%= simple_form_for @user do |f| %>